tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.1.7_to_8.2.2.md

 ##### 3.2.1.1 Updating the "sites/development.services.yml" file

-Output from the diffs reveal we have made changes to this file, and it did not change in the current release, so we need to do the following:
+Output from the `diff` commands reveals we have made changes to this file, and it did not change in the current release, so we need to do the following:

 - [X] Use the gitignored version of `sites/development.services.yml`